Asparagus Densiflorus Meyers (Feather Asparagus)

 Need help?
 Contact our team at hello@verdeia.eu or via chat.

-🌿 Upright plume-like stems • 🎨 Soft fox tail effect • ☀️ Bright indirect light • 💧 Moderate watering • 📏 2 sizes available • ⚠️ Toxic to pets
+🌿 Upright plume-like stems • 🎨 Fluffy fox tail effect • ☀️ Bright indirect light • 💧 Moderate watering • 📏 2 sizes available • ⚠️ Toxic to animals

 It can produce small fragrant white flowers followed by decorative red berries — but beware: these berries are toxic.
 Note: the entire plant is toxic if ingested by animals.